ikailo/Agience-Legacy/README.md

 ## Highlights

-- **Open-Source**: Agience is released under the LGPL license, allowing anyone to use, modify, and distribute the software.
-You can build anything using Agience, but any modifications to the platform or framework must be shared with the community for the benefit of humanity.
 - **Scalable and Reliable**: With its distributed architecture, Agience easily adapts to personal, business, industrial, and enterprise-level applications of any size and scope.

 - **Agent Compute Units**: Deploy scalable, autonomous agents equipped with specialized functions to handle data, automate processes, and communicate easily across networks.

 - **Seamless Integration**: Agience is adaptable to any addressable protocol, ensuring reliable connectivity across systems.

+- **Open-Source**: Agience is released under the LGPLv3 license, allowing anyone to use, modify, and distribute the software.
+You can build anything using Agience, but any modifications to the framework or platform must be shared with the community for the benefit of humanity.

 ## Framework Architecture